We love local. Local is more authentic. Local is more real.

 Historic Westport House is another fascinating local attraction.
 Built by descendants of the famous pirate queen Grace O'Malley it was also once the stately home of the Marquess of Sligo.

 Feeling energetic?
 Bike or hike the Great Western Greenway.
 Enjoy 42km (26 miles) of dedicated pathway, leading you through the open countryside from central Westport to the magic of Achill Island.

 Visit Westport on this tour: Vagabond 7 Day Magnetic North Adventure Tour

 While here, don't miss the chance to browse the extensive range of artisan shops, galleries and craft businesses.

 Dingle is famous for boasting over 50 pubs - that's one per 40 residents!
 Pull up a stool, order a pint, and you never know what friends you'll make.

 The town's seaside location influences all aspects of life here.
 Trawlers land their catch along the pier.
 Restaurants serve up the freshest seafood.
-And no visit to Dingle is complete without a boat or kayak ride to meet Dingle's most famous resident - Fungie the dolphin.
+And no visit to Dingle is complete without a boat trip or kayak ride across Dingle Bay.

-If you visit Dingle with Vagabond tours, we highly recommend you join us to explore the 30-mile Slea Head drive.
+We highly recommend that you join us to explore the 30 mile looped Slea Head Drive.
 The rugged beauty and knife-edge drops of Europe's westernmost point are guaranteed to leave you awestruck.